 The current treatment for stroke prevention in individuals with AF is systemic anticoagulation.
 While anticoagulants are effective in preventing stroke, the increased risk of bleeding is a potential harm.
-Warfarin, which is the most common anticoagulant in use, requires frequent monitoring and lifestyle changes.
+Warfarin requires frequent monitoring and lifestyle changes.
 Other anticoagulants found to be noninferior to warfarin include dabigatran, rivaroxaban, apixaban, and edoxaban.